What does it take to commit? How leaders and professionals can bring about positive change?

 Of course, as a business consultant and advisor, I am confronted by this reality almost every day.
 In my entrepreneurial journey, after leaving my long years in the corporate world behind (even though I am very proud of my time at Unilever) I have come to follow a list of attributes I consider important to any of us trying to make this world a better place.
 Below I present my humble list on how to be more effective at this job.

 3. Never ignore the business case.
 Preferably, be the first one in the conversation to bring up the topics of results and return on investment.
 You do not need to wait to be questioned about it because you will be.
-Show your customer you are not an idealistic, instead consequential about your propositions.
-In my case, I try to make sure from the beginning that the business case is not my priority as their advisor, neither it will always be pretty nor easy, but that the company does need to make it a priority.
-And I will do all I can to put together the pieces and present an adequately thought through the business case on being sustainable and responsible.
+Show your customer you are not only an idealistic, instead prove you are consequential about your propositions.
+In my case, I try to make sure from the beginning that the business case may not my be my priority as their advisor, neither I believe it will always be pretty nor easy, but that the company does need to make it a priority.
+And that I will do all I can to put together the pieces and present a realistic business case on being sustainable and responsible, because I know that is important to them.
 It helps I have worked 24 years in the corporate world.
-There was no project without a business case at Unilever, for instance.
+There could be no project without a business case at Unilever, for instance.
 If you are not already skilful on creating the figures of your project, suggestion or idea, find a way to fill in the gap.
 I want to build a more inclusive economy and change the rules in place today, but I cannot ignore such rules, neither can you if you're going to make a difference.
 There are leaders, CEOs ad companies who wish to do the right thing because of their belief or because they genuinely want to leave a good legacy.
-Many of the medium-size companies are old enough to grasp at such concepts, but most cannot afford a loose end on the business case.
+Many of the medium-size companies are old enough to grasp at such concepts, but most cannot afford a loose grip on the business case.

 My conclusion at this point is that we have what we need for making environmentally and socially responsible business happen.
 Technology is mostly available; knowledge is mostly accessible.
 Support services to make it through and further is at reach to most companies.
 Like myself, there are hundreds, even thousands of serious and qualified professionals, consultants and experts ready to help.
 And most of us desperately want to.
 The real transformation is slow, nevertheless.
-It requires patience or more appropriately said resilience.
+It requires patience, or more appropriately said, resilience.
 It requires us to overcome the fear of risking, of failing at times for a more significant success ahead.
 The attachment to past and traditional ways of profit above all seems at times capable of freezing even good, well-intended leaders who have the willingness to leave a greater legacy.
 Such leaders keep wasting precious time, keep finding excuses our hiding behind emergencies.
 We can help them to move into embracing restorative, regenerative and inclusive business models, more resilient organisations and modern approaches.
-I provided you with six steps to do so.
-They are a created possibility.

 I leave you today with a last challenging idea, perhaps material for some next article.
 Sci-fi and dystopian movies and books get it what I just described here.
 They show us our future if our inaction continues.
 We see them as entertainment and pure fiction.
-We try not to think too hard about the fact a lot of what they present may come true because this is thinking negative.
+We try not to think too hard about the fact a lot of what they present may come true as a result of our lack of action.
 We can see them as a positive challenge for us to prove them wrong.
-One that brings us to find ways to inspire leaders and organisations with amazing stories of success, with the celebration of small victories, with positive thinking and opportunities focus.
+One that brings us to find ways to inspire leaders and organisations with amazing stories of success, with the celebration of small victories, with positive thinking and focus on opportunities.
 We can create a business case for today and for the future based upon doing good.
 And most importantly, we can start with ourselves, because that is what it takes to reach commitment.